The Tulsa and federal law enforcement forces, and the government's politicians.

 - False Friend: He deliberately inserted himself into Angela's life during her recovery to get close to her husband.
 Judd was working with the Seventh Kavalry to kill Cal/Doctor Manhattan and take his power.

 - Hidden Depths: He's surprisingly a pretty good singer.
 He's also conservative, judging by the radio show that he listens to while on a drive.
-Unfortunately, he may also be a member of the KKK, judging by the robes in his closet (though that's later revealed to have belonged to his grandfather).
+Unfortunately, he turns out to be a member of the Seventh Kavalry, and his grandfather was in the KKK.

 - Honorary Uncle: He's one to Angelas children.

-- Karmic Death: Being forced to hang himself by a black man who survived KKK violence in his youth is a fitting end for a Klansman.
+- Karmic Death: Being forced to hang himself by a black man who survived white supremacist violence in his youth is a fitting end for a white supremacist, especially using one of Cyclops's own methods.

 - Oh, Crap!: Lets out a "Shit!" once he sees that his tires were popped by a spike strip and realizes he's about to be ambushed.

-- Politically Incorrect Villain: He was a member, perhaps even leader, of the KKK.
-Joe Keene later claims that Judd was a Klan leader not because he was a racist at heart, but to "keep the peace".
-Looking Glass doesn't buy that particular line of nonsense.
-Though the robe later is revealed to have belonged to his grandfather.
+- Politically Incorrect Villain: He was a member, perhaps even a leader, of the Seventh Kavalry/Cyclops.
+Senator Keene later claims that Judd was in the Kavalry not because he was a racist at heart, but to "keep the peace" in Tulsa; Looking Glass doesn't buy that particular line of nonsense.
+However, the Klan robe seen in Judd's closet is revealed to have belonged to his grandfather, which he defends as his "legacy".

 - Psychic-Assisted Suicide: It's revealed that Reeves used a strobe light to force Crawford to kill himself.